mirakc/docker-minidlna/README.md

     driver: local
 ```

 The `dlna` service starts listening on 8200/tcp by default.
+The `dlna` service also uses 1900/udp
+for SSDP multicast.

 ## How to change /etc/minidlna.conf